 To satisfy the testing program and establish a mechanism for monitoring, an extensive instrumentation plan was developed.
 The program required a variety of sensors with multiple data acquisition systems.
-To keep the instrumentation systems organized, a nomenclature for the girders was established (Figure 6) where the northernmost girder was labeled number 1, and the numbers progressed sequentially to the eighth and southernmost girder, labeled girder 8.
 The various acquisition systems and their functionality are described in further detail in this section.
-The first data acquisition system used a series of Campbell Scientific Inc. (CSI) dataloggers that monitored internally mounted vibrating wire gauges (VWGs) that were installed throughout the fabrication and construction phases of the girders and bridge deck.
-The second data acquisition system was deployed on the day of testing only and used a rapidly deployable wireless field-testing setup by Bridge Diagnostics Inc. (BDI) which primarily used externally mounted strain gauges.
-It should be noted that both the internal and external gauges were intended to be used during load-testing, but only internal VWGs were intended for long-term monitoring due to their durability and the protection offered by embedment.
+The first data acquisition system used a series of Campbell Scientific Inc. (CSI) dataloggers that monitored internally mounted VWGs that were installed throughout the fabrication and construction phases of the girders and bridge deck.
+The second data acquisition system was deployed on the day of testing only and used a rapidly deployable wireless field-testing setup by Bridge Diagnostics Inc. (BDI), which primarily used externally mounted strain gauges.
+It should be noted that both the internal and external gauges were intended to be used during load testing but only internal VWGs were intended for long-term monitoring due to their durability and the protection offered by embedment.